dvgica/davidvg.com/source/about-this-site/index.markdown

 Welcome to my home on the web.
 Here you can find occasional notes about various tech subjects if I think others might find my insights useful (or if I really just need to write it down somewhere so I don't forget).

-The site uses [Octopress](http://octopress.org/), a blogging framework for hackers.
-Behind the scenes, its using some of my favourite tools, like [Ruby](http://www.ruby-lang.org/en/) and [Sinatra](http://www.sinatrarb.com/).
+The site uses [Octopress](http://octopress.org/), a blogging framework for developers.
+Behind the scenes, its using some handy tools, like [Ruby](http://www.ruby-lang.org/en/) and [Sinatra](http://www.sinatrarb.com/).
 The site is hosted on [Heroku](http://www.heroku.com/).

 Acknowledgements